Crescent Butterflies Recipe

 - 1 tablespoon Italian seasoning

-- 1 cup Ragú® Old World Style® Marinara, warmed
+- 1 cup Ragú® Old World Style® Traditional, warmed

 - 1. Unroll crescent dough on a lightly floured surface; roll into a 12-in. x 9-in. rectangle.
 Seal seams.
 Cut with a butterfly cookie cutter dipped in flour.
 Place 1 in. apart on an ungreased baking sheet.
 Press a snack piece in the middle of each butterfly; carefully pinch dough around the long sides of snack piece.